qmee26/myshit1/README.md

 1. one android device or emulator should be in running state with USB debugging mode.
 2. check it with command: adb devices
 3. You don't need to run appium app as I have put appium server as java command in project inbuilt
+4. Put your apk file into testdata/apk folder and modify DriverInit.java file according to your apk file

 Steps to Run the Project: